Raedin24/School/Test.md

 - It is good to note, however, that the Obsidian mobile does not face such startup challenges.
 Even with the same sync and themes, the start-up time is as fast as can possibly be

 Tests shall end here for now, as I require rest.
 I have installed the git plugin and will proceed to set it up and test it in the coming hours

-- [ ] Migrate passwords to new manager